ycpcs/cs335-spring2025/labs/setupv7.md

 by selecting the `Devices` menu item, and you will see the `Shared Clipboard` submenu.

 #### Step 5.b: CPUs

 Go to the `System` category, and select the `Processor` tab.
 Assign number of CPUs to this VM if you prefer.
 Although may be sufficient, if the performance seems to be an issue, increase the number.
+Your system options may vary.

 ![CPU cores](./images/v7/vm-setting-system.png)